 Sharing our research and ideas with our investors is a key part of the service we provide.
 It stimulates debate and is central to our ethos of working with our clients, not for them.
 We take a strategic approach to research and aim to ensure our research ideas benefit clients across all areas of expertise.

 Our clients are our innovation partners.
 We often conduct bespoke research at our clients’ request to help them address a specific challenge or requirement.
 By discussing our research with clients, we are able to co-create investment solutions that better meet their needs.

 We invite clients to our conferences and seminars, and we keep them informed of our latest projects through our annual research letter.
 We also regularly publish in peer-reviewed academic and practitioner journals to share our research with our investors and the broader investment community.

 - Liquid and illiquid alternative risk premia

 Subscribe now to receive our latest research and thoughts on key investment themes:

 We aim to inspire the next generation of new research talent by offering internships and academic prizes.
-Through our annual internship scheme, we work with some of the brightest Masters and PhD students on a range of stimulating research projects.
-This research-led academic programme focuses on applying scientific theory and research methodologies to create practical solutions to enhance our investment techniques.
+Through our annual internship scheme, we work with some of the brightest Masters and PhD students on a range of stimulating projects.
+This research-led programme focuses on applying scientific theory and research methodologies to create practical investment solutions.
 We offer interns guidance and support from our highly experienced team as well as the opportunity to make a tangible difference.